cellery-io/sdk/README.md

 ```

 7. Click on the API with name ‘helloworld_global_1_0_0_hello - 1.0.0’ which the global API published by the hello world
-cell that you deployed.The subscribe and generate the token as described in WSO2 APIM documentation.
+cell that you deployed.Then subscribe and generate the token as described in WSO2 APIM documentation.

 8. Now you can invoke the API externally from your machine as shown below.
 The <access_token> is the token that you
-generated in step - 7, and replace your taken instead of <access_token>.
+generated in step - 7, and replace your token instead of <access_token>.
 The context of the API can be derived from
 the API that was published in the API Manager, and the ‘sayHello’ is the resource that was implemented in the actual
 hello world service.
 ```